Session Organizer

 List of Content → List of Actions

-The central insight from our research was a shift in how we understood the product's job.
-The v1 experience was organized around content, eg. here's everything that exists, go find what you need.
-What teachers actually wanted was something organized around actions — here's what to do, in order, right now.
+One of the central insights from our research was a shift in how we understood the product’s job.
+The v1 experience was organized around content: here’s everything that exists, now go find what you need.
+We realized that what most teachers, especially new teachers, actually wanted was something organized around actions: here’s what to do, in what order, right now.

 Zones of Focus

-- They allowed us to embed contextual images and at-a-glance student progress metrics directly into the content object.
+• They allowed us to embed contextual imagery and at-a-glance data directly into the organizational content objects.

 Choose Your Own Path